ammarhakim/gkyl-doc/source/VlasovOnCartGrid.rst

        optional and if not specified no force terms will be evolved, i.e. the particles will be assumed to be neutral.
      - nil
+   * - *species-name*
+     - Species objects.
+There can be more than one of these.
+See details below.
+     -

 .. note::